Salmon Data Exchange Package Specification

 Guidance:

-code_valuemust match exactly the values present in the data table.code_labelandcode_descriptioncan be used to auto-generate documentation.concept_scheme_iriandconcept_irienable alignment with the larger salmon ontology and SKOS vocabularies.
+code_valuemust match exactly the values present in the data table.code_labelandcode_descriptioncan be used to auto-generate documentation.concept_scheme_iriidentifies the SKOS concept scheme containing the controlled vocabulary.term_iriandterm_typeenable alignment with the larger salmon ontology and SKOS vocabularies, linking each code value to its corresponding ontology term.

 9 Relationship to Ontology, R Package, and GPT